Ru59/EduFinder--Universities-/README.md

 - Version Control: Git & GitHub

 ### 🚀 Why I Built This
 As an aspiring Software Developer from Cape Town, I wanted to build something that actually helps my community.
-Thousands of Grade 12s struggle to find where they qualify.
+Thousands of Grade 12s struggle to find where they should apply.

 ### 👩🏽‍💻 About Me
 **Sisipho Ruth - Aspiring Software Developer | Cape Town**